-The BCBA Foundation concentration within the M.A. in Psychology program equips graduates with a broad, foundational knowledge of psychology while providing them the opportunity to learn behavior analytic theories and procedures.
+The online BCBA Foundation concentration within the M.A. in Psychology program equips graduates with a broad, foundational knowledge of psychology while providing them the opportunity to learn behavior analytic theories and procedures.
 Students are introduced to ABA interventions and learn how to design appropriate approaches to behavior modification related to developmental disabilities, geriatric conditions, behavioral and learning difficulties, and mental illness.

-Students in the M.A. in Psychology program take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.
+Students in the online M.A. in Psychology program take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.

 There are 36 total credit hours for the program with 12 credit hours of concentration

 Students complete an Applied Research Project, which puts psychology in action, integrating program learning and applying this learning to an authentic workplace situation.

 - Bachelor's degree from a regionally accredited institution

 - Two or more years of post-baccalaureate work experience preferred